jmatthiesen/presos/android-prototyping-lab/Android Prototyping Handout.md

 ### Things to note
 - Look into the platforms folder for the familiar AndroidManifest.xml
 - Look at the MainActivity.java and CordovaActivity.java to see how webView is initialized
-- Look at Config Parser to see how config.xml is used to define the URL that the Webview displays
+- Look at ConfigParser to see how config.xml is used to define the URL that the Webview displays

 ##Step 2
 Now let's look at a project setup with Material design.